Lobaro/docs/docs/lorawan-sensors/edl21-opto-lorawan/index.md

     * D-cell batteries
     * External power-supply
     * NB-IoT instead of LoRaWAN
+    * Different infrared data formats other than SML

     Contact us via [support@lobaro.de](mailto:support@lobaro.de) if you need our offer for a special variant.